-may reduce nightmare frequency and intensity (Ouchene et al., 2023).
-We have previously noted how lucidity and oneiric manipulation might help reduce or avoid the PEs related to trauma-contributions.
+If dreams do indeed contribute to trauma through PEs, as argued, it is important to consider how these effects could be mitigated.
+There is supporting evidence that lucid dreaming therapy may reduce nightmare frequency and intensity (Ouchene et al., 2023).
+We have previously noted how lucidity and control might help reduce or avoid the PEs related to trauma contributions.
 Further, lucid dreaming can promote positive waking moods (Stocks et al., 2020).
 Therefore, lucid dreaming might be beneficial not only for alleviating nightmares but also for the negative cognitive and emotional effects arising from the other dream types discussed in this paper.
-However, lucidity is difficult to achieve, and to date, not method can reliably induce lucid dreaming (Stumbrys et al., 2012; Tan & Fan, 2022).
-Other promising treatments for nightmares disorder (for reviews see Gieselmann et al., 2019; Spangler & Sim, 2023) include pharmacological therapy (Nadorff et al., 2014), Imagery Rehearsal Therapy (Neidhardt et al., 1992), exposure, relaxation, rescripting therapy (Davis, 2009), and nightmare deconstruction and processing (Spangler & West, 2018).
+However, lucidity is difficult to achieve, and to date, there is not one method that can reliably induce lucid dreaming (Stumbrys et al., 2012; Tan & Fan, 2022).
+Other promising treatments for nightmares disorder (for a review see Gieselmann et al., 2019; Spangler & Sim, 2023) include pharmacological therapy (Nadorff et al., 2014), Imagery Rehearsal Therapy (Neidhardt et al., 1992), exposure, relaxation, and rescripting therapy (Davis, 2009), and nightmare deconstruction and processing (Spangler & West, 2018).